rpetit3/fastq-scan/README.md

 ### Usage
 ```
 ./fastq-scan
 Usage: cat FASTQ | fastq-scan [options]
-Version: 0.2
+Version: 0.3

 Optional arguments:
     -g INT   Genome size for calculating estimated sequencing coverage.
 (Default 1)
+    -p INT   ASCII offset for input quality scores, can be 33 or 64.
+(Default 33)
     -v       Print version information and exit
     -h       Show this message and exit
 ```

 #### *-g* Genome Size
 This is an optional parameter that you can use to estimate the sequencing coverage as calulated by (TOTAL_BP / GENOME_SIZE).
 By default, the genome size is set to 1.
+If a genome size is not given the total coverage will not be calculated and instead be set to `0.00` in the final JSON output.

+#### *-p* ASCII Offset for Quality Scores
+This optional parameter can be used to explicitely state the ASCII offset for the input quality scores.
+It defaults to PHRED+33 scores.
+Only `33` or `64` are valid inputs for this parameter.

 #### *-v* Version
 ```
 ./fastq-scan -v
-fastq-scan 0.2
+fastq-scan 0.3
 ```

 ### *example.fq*
-An example FASTQ file, aptly named *example.fq*, has been included to demonstrate usage of *fastq-scan*.
+An example FASTQ file, aptly named *example-q33.fq* (also *example-q64.fq*), has been included to demonstrate usage of *fastq-scan*.
 For those interested this is a small set of simulated reads from the [*Lotus japonicus* (NC_002694)](https://www.ncbi.nlm.nih.gov/nuccore/NC_002694.1) chloroplast genome.
 The reads were simulated using [ART (vMountRainier)](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).
 ```
-head example.fq
+head example-q33.fq
 @NC_002694.1-75
 TGTATACAATAAGAATCCATTTATTGACAAATTTCATTCGAAAATTATGAAACATAAATTTTTTTTTATTGGATCAAGAATTCCAATTTTTTAAGTATAA
 +